San Diego Service Area

 Kaiser Permanente San Diego Service Area & Zion Medical Center is currently focused on supporting the following health needs and related strategic priorities.
 Reviewing this area will help to ensure that your proposed grant project is aligned with these priorities.

-- Improve linkages between health care services and community-level services.
-Support will be considered for programs that develop community-based organizations, leaders and networks, and build their capacity to advance equity and prevent obesity and to promote healthy eating and active living.
+- Improve coverage, access, and utilization of health care services for populations that are underserved, uninsured, and/or underinsured.
+Support will be considered for programs that develop community based organizations, leaders and networks and build capacity to advance equity and enhance collaboration among community clinics, clinic networks, and other safety net providers.

 To be eligible for a Kaiser Permanente San Diego Service Area Community Health grant, an applicant organization (or fiscal agent), must have operations in California and be one of the following types of nonprofit organizations: